usalu/semio/README.md

 ## How does semio work?

 >NOTE: This only applies (and not to full extent) to v1.
 We are working on a complete rewrite with a totaly different metamodel, a different system architecture and hence aswell a different software architecture and different implementation.
 Short: Almost everything will change... but many more exciting things will come such as a persistance layer for easy sharing design components.
-No more complicated runtime needed such as Rhino, Grasshopper, Grasshopper Plugins at exact version, etc. A file server will be enough.
+No more complicated runtimes are needed such as Rhino, Grasshopper, Grasshopper Plugins at exact versions for sharing a type.
+A file server will be enough.

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="docs/softwarequality/systemarchitecture/componentsdiagram-dark.svg">